Kulgar/cic_payment/README.markdown

 ## TODO
 * Handle multipart payments
 * Better handle return codes so that we can do this: @response.cdr to retrieve correct cdr
+* Add some tests (using rspec or minitest...)

+## How to contribute?
+* Fork this repository
+* Create a branch to add some functionalities or solve some bugs
+* Make a pull request - I will try to review and merge it asap

 ## Contributors
 * Novelys Team : original gem and cryptographic stuff